-Foundation of Visualisation:
+• Foundation of Visualisation:

 Discussion of the two-way interaction between visualisation and the social sciences: (i) using visualisation technology in social sciences, and (ii) using social science methodologies to facilitate discourses about visualisation.
+There is no formal assessment for this course.

+• Doctoral Seminar:

-Doctoral Seminar: The DPhil Programme Director leads a weekly seminar series during term time.
+The DPhil Programme Directors lead a weekly seminar series during term time.
 The seminars are an opportunity for students to present and receive feedback on their research, to receive training in various aspects of graduate skills, and to build and maintain a supportive peer-group network.
 There is no formal assessment for this seminar.